Harshbedi40/IntroToBurp-Cookie-Monster-s-Secret-Recipe-CTF-Write-Up/README.md

 - Copy the flag from the pop-up and head over to the [picoCTF submission page](#).
 Paste the flag in the submission form by clicking on the "Submit Flag" button.

-Here’s a more polished, engaging, and structured version of your **Local Authority Web Vulnerability** guide for posting on GitHub:

----

 # **Local Authority Web Vulnerability-CTF-WriteUp**

 ### **Step 1: Open the Website**